Interesting Facts About the Chavín Culture

 The Chavín people showed advanced knowledge of acoustics, metallurgy, soldering, and temperature control.
 One of their primary economic resources was ch'arki or llama jerky.

-The chief example of architecture is the Chavín de Huántar temple.
-The temple's design shows complex innovation to adapt to the highland environments of Peru.
+The chief example of architecture is Chavín de Huántar.
+The temple's design demonstrates remarkable innovation and engineering adapted to the challenging highland environment of Peru.

 To avoid the temples being flooded and destroyed during the rainy season, the Chavín people created a successful drainage system.
 Several canals built under the temple acted as drainage.